 The IAPDA encourages our members to keep abreast of developments in the subject matter and practice of debt relief and financial counseling.
 To that end many states also require certificants to acquire an appropriate amount of continuing education from the IAPDA on a bi-annual basis for approval of continued Certified Debt Specialist, Certified Credit Counseling Specialist and Certified Student Loan Specialist accreditation.
 Re-certification as a Certified Debt Specialist, Certified Credit Counseling Specialist & Certified Student Loan Specialist for additional two year periods requires completion of a refresher of the latest version of the IAPDA CDS, CCCS & CSLS training course and submission of a further CDS, CCCS & CSLS certification exam.

 The debt relief industry is rapidly changing with the introduction of new state laws and federal rules affecting those who provide debt relief services.
 The IAPDA certification training programs are continually updated with new materials to keep our members abreast of the changing landscape.
 Our continuing education program is designed to make sure that members who are active in the industry and desire current knowledge of industry practices and governing legislation have the opportunity to re-certify every two years.

-After the initial two years of certification: To re-certify, stay in good standing with states requiring continuing education and use the IAPDA Certified Debt Specialist and Certified Credit Counseling Specialist designations, the following requirements must be met:
+After the initial two years of certification: To re-certify, stay in good standing with states requiring continuing education and use the IAPDA Certified Debt Specialist, Certified Credit Counseling Specialist and Certified Student Loan Specialist designations, the following requirements must be met:

 - Completion of the latest version of the IAPDA Certified Debt Specialist, Certified Credit Counseling Specialist or Certified Student Loan Specialist training program.